Teel: Hokies channel their anger in rout of N.C. State

 Quincy Patterson, as capable a third-team quarterback as you’ll find, threw two touchdown passes in relief of Burmeister, and the duo combined for 181 yards passing and 93 rushing.

-Fuente said Hooker has not practiced in some time due to health concerns unrelated to COVID-19.
-But ensuing tests have been positive, and Fuente expects Hooker "back up and running" this upcoming week.
+Fuente said Hooker has not practiced in some time because of health concerns unrelated to COVID-19.
+But ensuing tests have been positive, and Fuente expects Hooker “back up and running” this upcoming week.

-With attendance limited to 1,000 by the pandemic, Saturday’s ambiance was as downright peculiar as you’d imagine.
+With attendance limited to 1,000 by the pandemic, Saturday’s ambiance was as peculiar as you’d imagine.

 The weirdness began with the unimpeded drive down Interstate 81 to Exit 118-B and onto campus.
 Stadium parking lots were essentially barren, even with the venue’s lights aglow, signaling the Hokies were poised to kick off.